nucleus of Darkschewitsch

 atomic mass n.
 A number equal to the sum of all the neutrons and the protons in an atom’s nucleus.
 SEE: mass n.

 atomic n.
 SYMB: Z. The number of negatively charged electrons in an uncharged atom, or the number of protons in the nucleus.
 This number determines the position of elements in the periodic table of elements.
-It is used to describe isotopes of an ...
+It is used to describe isotopes of an element, ...